 "The terminology is different.
 Some of the techniques may slightly be different and the words are in different form, but once he overcomes that he'll fall right in line with our older guys who have been around here for a while."

-The two freshmen from L.D.
-Bell High School in Hurst, Texas were at the funerals for Texas A&M defensive lineman Polo Manukainiu and Utah offensive lineman Gaius Vaenuku.
-The two young men were killed in an automobile accident near Cuba, N.M., while returning last week from a trip to Utah.
+Both Levini and Robinson are from L.D.
+Bell High School in Hurst, Texas.
+They missed the two practices to attend the funerals for Texas A&M defensive lineman Polo Manukainiu and Utah offensive lineman Gaius Vaenuku.
+The two young men were killed in an automobile accident near Cuba, N.M.
+They were with others returning from a trip to Utah.